awslabs/aurora-dsql-nodejs-connector/packages/postgres-js/README.md

 ## Authentication

 The connector automatically handles DSQL authentication by generating tokens using the DSQL client token generator.
-If he AWS region is not provided, it will be automatically parsed from the hostname provided.
+If the AWS region is not provided, it will be automatically parsed from the hostname provided.

+For more information on authentication in Aurora DSQL, see the [user guide](https://docs.aws.amazon.com/aurora-dsql/latest/userguide/authentication-authorization.html).

 ### Admin vs Regular Users

 - Users named `"admin"` automatically use admin authentication tokens
 - All other users use regular authentication tokens
 - Tokens are generated dynamically for each connection

 ## Development